Tracardi/tracardi-api/docs/events/event_tracking.md

 POST /track?profile_less=true
 ```

-Such an event will not create a profile, but will create a session.
+Such event will not create a profile, but will create a session.
 There must be a session id in the data sent to the
 server.
 It can be an existing session or a new one generated on the client-side.
 Remember that a profile_less event will
 not have a profile when it goes to workflow.
 The profile will be empty.